EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * jeanmakesgames (Used tutorial video on level portals)
 * matinator9185/MateuSai (Used tutorial video on the checkpoint system)
 * kidscancode (Used an article of theirs as reference for implementing Comp4's ice physics)
+* clecioespindolagamedev (Used tutorial video on how i could export my game)
 * MakeHuman/MPFB2 and Posemaniacs (References/resources for art)
 * Krita (Main art software i use)
 * Various art tutorials from certain channels and artists (Taco1704, Start_yujil, Mikeymegamega, Marc Brunet, ProkoTV, Akihito Yoshitomi, Chommang, Mmmmonexx, tbchoi5020, hodraw_official, Manga_Materials and more)